-Galimedix is led by pharma industry veterans - the key members of the proven neuropharma team who developed and commercialized the blockbuster Alzheimer´s drug Namenda (Memantine).
-These experts, who led the development of GAL-101 and GAL-201 for 7 years at Merz Pharma, are now leading those efforts at Galimedix, to become a leader in novel therapies in neurodegenerative diseases.
+Galimedix is led by pharma industry veterans - the key members of the proven neuropharmaceutical team who developed and commercialized the blockbuster Alzheimer´s drug Namenda (Memantine).
+These experts, who led the development of GAL-101 and GAL-201 for 7 years at Merz Pharma, are now leading those efforts at Galimedix, to become an innovator of therapies in neurodegenerative diseases.

 Andrew Pearlman, Ph.D.

 Dr. Andrew Pearlman has more than 35 years’ experience founding and managing US/Israel biotechnology and medical device companies.
 A biophysicist, Dr. Pearlman has invented, licensed, developed and managed medical devices and biotechnologies from business and product concept through technology development, IP, prototyping, clinical trials, regulatory approval, manufacturing, and product sales.
 Dr. Pearlman has raised more than $120mm for new biomedical ventures he founded in Israel, including Medgenics, a gene therapy company he took from laboratory research stage through Phase 2 clinical trials and through IPOs on both the London Stock Exchange and the NYSE, building it to over $350 million in market cap.
 In less than one year, Dr. Pearlman founded Galimedix, built a world class team, and successfully completed a seed round of financing.
 Dr. Pearlman holds a Ph.D. in Biophysics from the University of California at Berkley (doctoral thesis under Nobel Laureates - Professors Melvin Calvin and Donald Glaser).

 Hermann Russ, M.D.
 Ph.D.

 Co-Founder, Chief Scientific Officer